microsoft/SDN/Kubernetes/flannel/l2bridge/ReadMe.md

 #### 5. Deploy an [example Windows service](./manifests/simpleweb.yml) (make sure container image matches host OS)

 ## Temp Binaries that will be removed soon
-There are several pending PRs, because of which the bins are published here [host-gw: add windows support](https://github.com/coreos/flannel/pull/921)
+There are several pending PRs, because of which the bins are published here.
+We are planning to transition to a new CNI repo separately from Microsoft/SDN.
+[host-gw: add windows support](https://github.com/coreos/flannel/pull/921)
-* flanned.exe -
+* flanneld.exe -

 [Windows CNI for overlay (vxlan) and host-gw (l2bridge) modes](https://github.com/containernetworking/plugins/pull/85)
 * cni\flannel.exe -